-- The scores for each completed round are added the scoresheet at the end of the round. - If extra boxes are awarded, one dash for each will be displayed under the round score. - Running totals are displayed in italics.
+The scores for each completed round are added the scoresheet at the end of the round.

+Running totals are displayed in italics.
 The running totals of points melded in the current round are displayed at the bottom of the scoresheet.
-After the second round of a game is completed, the running points totals for the current game are displayed under the round scores. - Game bonus scores are added at the end of the game, or at the end of each sub-game (or column) for Hollywood Scoring and Series Scoring. - If the scoresheet is about to become full, earlier round scores will be consolidated into a single line, displayed in bold font.
+After the second round of a game is completed, the running points totals for the current game are displayed under the round scores.
+If "Best Of 7 Rounds" scoring is in effect, the running totals are the number of rounds won.

+If the scoresheet is about to become full, earlier round scores will be consolidated into a single line, displayed in bold font.